 There aren’t 100 ways to get better at maths: just training, repetition, and activities to practice getting quicker and quicker in your calculations.

-Whether you’re working with a tutor or not, you need to train your brain and work on your mathematical reflexes.
+Whether you’re working with an online maths tutor or not, you need to train your brain and work on your mathematical reflexes.

 The brain is a muscle, it needs to be trained and fed in order to get the most out of it.
 After time you’ll stop noticing that your calculations are getting faster and faster.
 The student becomes the teacher!